Subareolar AbscessSymptoms, Doctors, Treatments, Advances & More

 Texas Health Breast Specialists

 Dr. Radha Iyengar is the medical director of the Breast Center at Texas Health Presbyterian Hospital Allen.
 She obtained her undergraduate and medical degrees from the University of Florida and went on to complete a general surgery residency at the University of Texas Southwestern Medical School in Dallas.
 She then completed a Society of Surgical Oncology accredited breast fellowship at Emory University in Atlanta before returning to Texas.Dr.
 Iyengar is board-certified by the American Board of Surgery and is a Fellow of the American College of Surgeons.
 She is a member of the American College of Surgeons, Dallas Medical Society, American Society of Breast Surgeons, American Society of Breast Disease and American Society of Clinical Oncology.
 Dr. Iyengar is rated as an Advanced provider by MediFind in the treatment of Subareolar Abscess.
-Her top areas of expertise are Breast Cancer, Paget Disease of the Breast, Inflammatory Breast Cancer, Intraductal Papilloma, and Lymphadenectomy.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Breast Cancer, Paget Disease of the Breast, Inflammatory Breast Cancer, Intraductal Papilloma, and Lymphadenectomy.

 The outlook is good after the abscess is drained.